cypator/splate-api/source/index.html.md

 | data                    | Array  | Array containing of object of bids and asks                 |
 | -> <br />bids           | Array  | List of bids.
 First item is price, second item is quantity. |
 | -> <br />asks           | Array  | List of asks.
 First item is price, second item is quantity. |

+### Note
+In some scenarios bids and asks array will be empty for clear book.

 ## Order